tuzig/www.terminal7.dev/content/posts/trickling_ice_over_ssh.md

 WebRTC is a weird protocol.
 It's a monster made from over 30 RFCs that can carry real time video, audio and data.
 Still, it can't establish a connection on its own.
-It counts on the app to provide a singaling service that passes ICE candidates between the peers.
+It counts on the app to provide a signaling service that passes ICE candidates between the peers.

 In a WebRTC apps, ICE is used to discover the best path for sending data